WalletHub, Financial Company

 Permalink Report Abuse

-The Wells Fargo credit card grace period is 25 days or longer on all credit cards.
-This means cardholders have at least 25 days between when their monthly statement closes and their due date.
-As long as a cardholder pays in full during this period, they will owe no interest on their monthly purchases.
+The Wells Fargo credit card grace period is at least 25 days, lasting from the end of the billing cycle until the payment due date.
+This means cardholders have at least 25 days from the moment their monthly statement closes until the due date to pay their credit card bill.
+As long as you pay in full during this period, you will owe no interest on your monthly purchases.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.